 Buying a Plan Outside of Open Enrollment

-Short-term plans don’t have to follow the rules and regulations of ACA compliant plans and won’t help you avoid the fee for not having health insurance, but they will help cover your healthcare costs and needs.
-Short term plans, on the plus side, are almost always less expensive then unsubsidized private health plans and tend to have no waiting periods.
+Short-term plans don’t have to follow the rules and regulations of ACA-compliant plans and won’t help you avoid the fee for not having health insurance; however, they will help cover your healthcare costs and needs.
+On the plus side, short-term plans are almost always less expensive than unsubsidized private health plans and tend to have no waiting periods.

-ObamaCare Deadline, Fee and Extensions
+ObamaCare Deadline, Fee, and Extensions

 ObamaCare Deadline Extension

 - Or contact the Marketplace Call Center at 1-800-318-2596.
 The Call Center can help you complete your enrollment over the phone.
 TTY users should call 1-855-889-4325.
-Be sure to tell our customer service representative that you’ve been trying to enroll.
+Be sure to tell the customer service representative that you’ve been trying to enroll.